-The fair values of interest and other receivables, convertible note receivable, unsecured note payable, funds held in trust and accounts payable and accrued liabilities approximate their carrying values due to their short-term maturities.
+The fair values of interest and other receivables, convertible note receivable, funds held in trust and accounts payable and accrued liabilities approximate their carrying values due to their short-term maturities.

 The fair values of loan and mortgage investments, loan and mortgage syndications approximate their carrying values as they are short-term in nature.
-There is no quoted price in an active market for the loans and mortgage investments, loan and mortgage syndications, convertible note receivable, unsecured note payable, mortgages payable or credit facilities and the fair values are based on Level 3 of the fair value hierarchy.
+There is no quoted price in an active market for the loans and mortgage investments, loan and mortgage syndications, convertible note receivable, mortgages payable or credit facilities and the fair values are based on Level 3 of the fair value hierarchy.